Javat00/nmap-fullScan-CVE/README.md

 It also generates a log file with the info about the mentioned open ports.

 You need to have installed both nmap and vulnscan (https://github.com/scipag/vulscan) to be run.
-DB used to show CVE related from (https://cve.mitre.org) download latest from https://www.computec.ch/projekte/vulscan/download/cve.csv
+DB used to show CVE related from (https://cve.mitre.org) download latest from https://www.computec.ch/projekte/vulscan/download/cve.csv and paste it into the vulscan script folder.

 Usage: No arguments required.